erikwestra/mm-server/README.md

 Note that the profile object returned by the API will only contain the publically-visible portions of the profile if the user is attempting to view another user's profile.

+## Profile Pictures ##

+A profile picture is simply an image file which is uploaded to the `mmServer` and can be retrieved later on.
+Each picture has a unique **Picture ID** which is used to identify that picture.

 ## Authentication ##